Kelly Moore

 Kelly Moore (born January 31, 1959) is an American former professional stock-car racing driver.
-He has the all-time most wins in the NASCAR Grand National Division, Busch East Series and the driver of the #47 NAPA Chevy.
+He has the all-time most wins in the NASCAR Grand National Division, Busch East Series and the driver of the No. 47 NAPA Chevy.
 He is the father of NASCAR driver Ryan Moore.

 Racing career

 Moore started with the NASCAR Grand National Division, Busch East Series when the series started in 1987.
-He was the 1995 champion and is the all-time leader in starts, wins, poles, poles in a season, money, top 5 and top 10 finishes.
+He was the 1995 champion and is the all-time leader in starts, wins, poles, poles in a season, money, top-fives and top-ten finishes.

 Moore also ran some Busch East-Busch Series companion events during much of his career, competing in NASCAR's #2 series.
 In races spanning from 1986 to 1999, Moore earned five top-ten finishes, bested by a runner-up in 1988 at Oxford Plains Speedway.

 Personal life

-Kelly Moore lives in Scarborough, Maine with his wife, Roxanne and two children, Sarah and Ryan.
+ĭMoore lives in Scarborough, Maine with his wife, Roxanne and two children, Sarah and Ryan.